letsdrink/ouzo/docs/documentation/orm.rst

 OR operator
 -----------
 Where clauses are chained with AND operator.
-In order to achieve OR operator you need to use ``Any::of`` function e.g.
+In order to have OR operator you need to use ``Any::of`` function e.g.

 ::

-    User::where(Any::of(array('login' => 'ouzo', 'password' => 'abc))
+    User::where(Any::of(array('login' => 'ouzo', 'password' => 'abc'))
         ->fetch();

 Query: